1. Current Conditions of and Outlook for the Japanese Economy

 8. Sustaining and Reinforcing the Rule-based International Economic Order

-Through resistance of protectionist moves that have arisen from the COVID-19 pandemic and promotion of international cooperation based on trust, we will achieve free and open trade and investment while living with coronavirus.
+Through resistance of protectionist moves that have arisen from the COVID-19 pandemic and promotion of international cooperation based on trust earned by management that respects human rights, we will achieve free and open trade and investment while living with coronavirus.
 As part of such efforts, Keidanren will seek to aid in the development of rules for trade and investment in the Asia-Pacific region.
-To that end, it will urge early effectuation of the RCEP and participation by India in this partnership, and call for expanded participation in the CPTPP, including prompt recognition of the UK as a member and the reinstatement of the US, as well as the early establishment of the Japan-China-South Korea Free Trade Agreement.
-Additionally, we will push for reforms to the WTO, which serves as the core of the multilateral system of free trade.
+To that end, it will urge early effectuation of the RCEP and participation by India in this partnership, and call for expanded participation in the CPTPP, including prompt recognition of the UK as a member now that its membership process has begun, and the reinstatement of the US, as well as the early establishment of the Japan-China-South Korea Free Trade Agreement.
+Additionally, we will push member countries to reform the WTO in the aim of strengthening the functions of the multilateral system of free trade.
 Furthermore, we will cooperate with the government to re-start overseas infrastructure projects suspended or delayed by the impacts of COVID-19 and, to encourage expanded exports of quality infrastructure-related goods, we will engage in facilitating cooperative relations through policy dialogues with public- and private-sector leaders in Japan and other countries in the region.
 As a prerequisite to such efforts, we will collaborate with the government to ensure economic security.

 9. Hosting Successful National Events